|

 the towns, the patrician bourgeoisie patronized writers and composers.

 Germans saw themselves as a "people of poets and thinkers".
-But in

 the course of centuries, the young and the energetic from the rich areas,